-The number of Nanohana brand pharmacies totaled 416 at end-March 2021.
+The number of Nanohana brand pharmacies totaled 425 at end-March 2022.
 The following table compares sales and pharmacy numbers for other major pharmacy chains as of their fiscal year-ends.
 Unlisted companies and companies mainly operating dispensaries within drugstores are excluded.
-While Medical System Network brand pharmacies rank within the top 10, it has far fewer outlets than the top-ranking pharmacy chains.
+The figure for Medical System Network represents sales of the Community Pharmacy Network segment including the network business.
+The company has far fewer own-brand outlets than the top-ranking pharmacy chains, but in terms of all network members including affiliates in the company's pharmaceuticals network, the total exceeds the counts of major chains.
+Medical System Network also ranks among the top five by sales.